 From our practice, we work, as I said, with studio owners on a very specialized basis.
 We help make sure that all of the little nitty-gritty tasks of finances are taken care of for you.
 You can focus your efforts on growing your studio.

 I encourage you to take a look at our blog.
 We’ve got a lot of tips and a lot of former webinars out there.
 Do take a look.
 Go to pyopaccounting.com.
 You’ll see the full range of our services and what we have to offer.
 You can also go to our blog there and visit all of our blog posts, which are specific to operating a studio.
 I hope you find them helpful.

 I also hope that each one of you, as my personal mission, will make a really solid effort to go to the convention in September.
 I find that my studio owner clients, who go to that, come back so energized and so ready for growth, I think it is a great thing.
 I know it costs you some money.
 You will reap that back as soon as you return with all the new energy and new ideas that you find.
 It will pay for itself over and over again.

 I will be there.
 I hope to see you there as well.
 I’m always looking for your questions as well.
 My contact information is here.
-I’m at firstname.lastname@example.org.
+I’m at email@example.com.
 Email is the best way to reach me.
-If you’d like to call me and leave me a message, I would get back to that, but in most cases I’m on scheduled calls.
+If you’d like to call me and leave me a message, I would get back to you, but in most cases, I’m on scheduled calls.
 I’ll be able to return the call in between others.

 I’d love to talk with you about your questions and help you look at solving some of your challenges as well.
 I’m going to open up our calls now and unmute everybody.
 I hope you got some good information from this session.